 Owen currently resides in Liverpool having taken a wrong turn on the A1 and stubbornly stuck with it.

 There used to be an amusing saying that Jonathan was probably the only member of the band who was actually smaller than his instrument.
 This is no longer the case.
 Jonathan has been on a growth spurt since some time in 2009 and is now officially recognised as the 3rd highest mountain in England.

 Jonathan is a big fan of computer games especially Pokémon.
 Tragically, he once tried to create a Pikachu by electrocuting his sisters hamster.

 He also hopes to someday have someone name a sandwich after him.

 Sue and her family joined the band in 2006 as an already experienced musician and took up the Baritone.
-In 2016 when Owen ‘disappeared’ Sue saw this as an opportunity to keep an eye on Jonathan, and increase the annexation of the bass section by the family.
+In 2016 when Owen ‘disappeared’ Sue saw this as an opportunity to keep an eye on Jonathan, and increase the annexation of the bass section by her family.

-As well as being the mother of two of the band Sue is also the bands surrogate mother.
+As well as being the mother of two of the band Sue is also the band’s surrogate mother.
 You’ll often find her shooing people along and telling them to hurry up as well as arranging lots of their activities.

 She also cleans up after Terry when he’s had an accident and blows his nose.